ultrma/WordAnalysis/README.md

 # How to run it
 1. Publish database project to your SQL server instance This will create a database named "WordAnalysis" and inject test data into this database.
 (This takes around two minutes on my local environment.)
 ![image](https://user-images.githubusercontent.com/17281511/117517283-6adc5080-af50-11eb-8839-803cf9dac2b0.png)

 2. Execute the console application.
 The console application will scan what we stored in the Advertiser table and populate similar ones in alias table.
+The whole process might take hours.
 Then we will see what are the duplicated ones when console application is done.

 # Conclusion